MaudBoucherit/mushrooms/src/README.md

 [descr_stat.R](descr_stat.R) is a R script that does some description of the clean data.
 It computes some descriptive statistics and two-dimension plots.

 **usage:** `Rscript src/descr_stat.R results/clean_mushrooms.csv`

+## Modelling - Decision tree
+Released on 2017-12-07
+Last update on 2017-12-07

+[decision_tree.py](decision_tree.py) is a Python script that build a decision tree to the data and produce the associate visualization.

+**usage:** `python src/decision_tree.py results/clean_mushrooms.csv`